unimi-dse/531ababf/README.md

 ### Select a carrier

 The function `select_carrier()` shows the average arrival delay for a selected carrier.
-But first type `?select_carrier` to understand how it works.
+Type `?select_carrier` before using it to understand how it works.

+### Interactive interface

+The function `runEXP()` with no inputs launches an interactive interface from which you can explore the variables used in the package. type `?runEXP` for more info.